rizzles38/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Submssion code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The file shows the steps of the implementation of the model, in order.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model arcthiecture has been employed

 My model consists of five convolutional layers, each followed by an activation ELU layer.
 These are used to extract features from the images.
 The first four convolutional filters are 5x5 and the last one is 3x3.
-The layers increase in depth, starting at 3 and ending at 64.
+The layers increase in depth, starting at 12 and ending at 64.
 These are followed by a flatten layer and four fully connected (dense) layers.
 The purpose of these is to train the model to map the extracted features to outputs.

 ####2.
 Attempts to reduce overfitting in the model

 The model contains two dropout layers in order to reduce overfitting.
-The first one happens after _________ and the second one happens before the last fully connected layer.
+The first one happens after ______the Flatten layer and the second one happens before the last fully connected layer.

-CHANGE THIS:
-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The data used for training the model is shuffled every time before training so it does not have a dependency on the order of the input.

 ####3.
 Model parameter tuning

-The model used an adam optimizer and mse (mean squared error).
+The model used an adam optimizer and mse (mean squared error), which means the learning rate was not set manually.

 ####4.
 Appropriate training data

 Training data used was provided by Udacity.
 It included three camera angles - center, left and right.
+I've augmented the training data by adding some of my own.
+I added some data for just general driving around the track and some extra data for particularly difficult areas, like sharp turns.

 ###Model Architecture and Training Strategy